rdlauer/articles/blues/tadiran/tadiran-vs-lipo.md

 *LiPo batteries can be manufactured in virtually any shape or size.
 Image credit [lipolbattery.com](https://www.lipolbattery.com/Novel-LiPo-Battery.html).*

-LiPo batteries are no silver bullet though - they do have some downsides!
-Care must be taken not to over-charge or over-discharge them, as this can significantly reduce their lifespan (or even cause them to catch fire).
-It's important to note that most devices using LiPo batteries include safety circuits to prevent these issues from happening.
+LiPo batteries are no silver bullet though - they do have some disadvantages!
+Care must be taken not to over-charge or over-discharge them, as this can significantly reduce their lifespan, or even cause them to catch fire.
+But it's important to note that most devices using LiPo batteries include safety circuits to prevent these issues from happening.

 Finally, while LiPo batteries can be recharged many times, each charge and discharge cycle *slightly* reduces their capacity.
-After numerous cycles, the capacity may be significantly reduced, at which point the battery will need to be replaced.
+After numerous cycles, the maximum capacity will be significantly reduced, at which point the battery may need to be replaced.

 ### Common IoT Applications for LiPo Batteries

-While there is plenty of overlap between LiPo and Li-SOCl<sub>2</sub> Tadiran batteries in terms of use cases, lower-power and more cost-sensitive applications tend towards using LiPo battery technology:
+While there is plenty of overlap between LiPo and Li-SOCl<sub>2</sub> Tadiran batteries in terms of use cases, lower-power and more cost-sensitive applications tend to use LiPo battery technology:

-- **Remote Monitoring Systems:** Remote systems for weather monitoring, wildlife tracking, and other environmental sensors often use LiPo batteries for their longevity, ability to be recharged, and operating in somewhat unpredictable conditions (but less "extreme" conditions than a Tadiran).
+- **Remote Monitoring Systems:** Remote systems for weather monitoring, wildlife tracking, and other environmental sensors often use LiPo batteries for their longevity, ability to be recharged, and operation in somewhat unpredictable conditions (but less "extreme" conditions than a Tadiran).

 - **Smart Agriculture:** In smart farming, sensors and devices are used for monitoring soil moisture, weather conditions, and livestock tracking.
 These devices often use LiPo batteries because they can provide low-cost reliable operation for an extended period.